San Diego Padre Manny Machado Hurls Numerous Curses At Dodgers Pitcher Brusdar Graterol For Celebrating

 Machado did get another opportunity to get back at Graterol for talking trash in the next inning, although he quickly grounded out to second.

-The high intensity of the matchup has fans looking forward to Game 3 of the series, which is scheduled to take place tonight.
-Los Angeles currently leads the series 2-0, which is a best out of five games.
+The high intensity of the matchup has fans looking forward to Game 3, which is scheduled to take place tonight.
+Los Angeles currently leads 2-0, which is a best-of-five series.